The Doctor: "Silence will fall when the question is asked."

 - The Doctor and the Brigadier.

 - You Are Not Alone: A brief moment where River tells the Doctor that she and Amy rigged a distress beacon to broadcast a signal outside the sphere of the Time Crash's influence, and planets all over the Universe sent a response saying "Of course we'll help!" in gratitude for everything he's done for them over his long lifetime.
 Bonus points for this essentially being the opposite of the previous series finale, "The Pandorica Opens", in which all the Doctor's enemies came.River: "Those reports of the sun spots and the solar flares.
 Theyre wrong.
 Theyre arent any.
 Its not the sun.
 Its you.
 The sky is full of a million million voices, saying, Yes of course.
 Well help.
 You've touched so many lives, saved so many people, did you think that when your time came, you'd really have to do more than just ask?
 Youve decided that the universe is better off without you.
 But the universe doesnt agree."

 - You Can't Fight Fate: River's attempt to Screw Destiny plunges Earth into a massive Anachronism Stew and threatens to tear time itself apart.

-- You Have Outlived Your Usefulness: Once the Silents have the Doctor in their clutches and have no further need for Madame Kovarian.
-Much to Madame Kovarian's surprise.
-And dismay.
+- You Have Outlived Your Usefulness: Once the Silence have the Doctor in their clutches and have no further need for Madame Kovarian, they activate her eyepatch as well, much to her surprise and dismay.

 - You Have to Believe Me!: Subverted; upon waking up in an office on a train after being shock-stunned by Amy Pond, the Doctor begins to desperately attempt to persuade her that although she doesn't remember and probably won't believe him, they're actually best friends in another version of time and that she needs to remember... only for Amy to patiently wait him out and then silently indicate to him all the copious amounts of evidence that he somehow hasn't noticed scattered around her office that indicate that she already remembers everything, including drawings and a model of the TARDIS, which the Doctor is actually shaking at her frantically while he's trying to get her to believe.